 \subsection{MTLA Algorithm Steps}

-After defining the speed profile for each TL, the working principle of the algorithm which finds the final profile is shown in the flow chart of \cref{MTL_FC}, the Green Check and Red Check blocks are further illustrated in \cref{MTL_FC_Green,MTL_FC_Red} respectively.
+After defining the speed profile for each TL, the working principle of the algorithm which finds the final profile is shown in the flow chart of \cref{MTL_FC}, the ``Green Check" and ``Red Check" blocks are further illustrated in \cref{MTL_FC_Green,MTL_FC_Red} respectively.
 Index $i$ represents the number of the traffic light in analysis, while index $j$ refers to the green phase analyzed.
 The maximum value of $j$ has been set to $2$ in order not to perform too many iterations each time the algorithm is run.
 If $j=3$ it would mean to pass the third green phase, in case the actual phase is green, or the second green, in case it is red, and to do so such a low speed would be required that it would result disturbing for the driver.

 The first two steps from \cref{MTL_FC} are the Localization and the Activation Check.
 They calculate the abscissa of the vehicle and check the presence of a TL within a certain distance, called horizon.
 Once the algorithm finds the first of the four traffic lights within the horizon, the system should be always active until the last semaphore is passed.
 If the distance between two subsequent TLs is greater than the horizon, the system is deactivated.
-To avoid so, the horizon for this application is set to $500 \ m$.
+To avoid so, the horizon for this application is set to $500 \ \text{m}$.
 This value has been decided considering distances between semaphores in \cite{AMAT}.
 Once the algorithm is activated, an iterative cycle which analyzes the four traffic lights ahead of the vehicle starts.

-The feasibility to get a green phase is examined and whenever a feasible maneuver to reach the $i^{th}$ traffic light is found, the following variables are stored inside the algorithm: reference velocity ($v_{ref}$), reference acceleration ($a_{ref})$, warning to be issued and interval of admissible velocities ($v_{adm,i}=[v_{min,i},v_{max,i}]$).
+The feasibility to get a green phase is examined and whenever a feasible maneuver to reach the $i^{th}$ traffic light is found, the following variables are stored inside the algorithm: reference velocity ($v_\text{ref}$), reference acceleration ($a_\text{ref})$, warning to be issued and interval of admissible velocities ($v_{\text{adm},i}=[v_{\min,i},v_{\max,i}]$).
 If it is not possible to pass the traffic light under examination during a green phase, the algorithm terminates and the last stored warning is issued.